-3.0 Traffic & Transport Access to Site
+3.0 Traffic & Transport

-Vehicle approach and departure routes

-Vehicle tracking drawing (221111-CON-XX-00-DR-C-6000) shows where vehicles enter and leave the site.
-Traffic management may be put in place if necessary.

-Control of site traffic, particularly at peak hours

-Construction vehicle movements shall be restricted to the hours of 9.30am to 4.30pm on weekdays and between 8.00am and 1.00pm on Saturdays.
+Access to Site

-Salisbury Square is the heart of Hatfield Old Town which public contains, Hatfield train station, key bus routes and stops, and the Old Town shopping district and amenities.
-As such this plan avoids any construction traffic or deliveries to Broadway or via Hatfield Old town.

-Deliveries and removal of equipment / materials will be planned to avoid disruption to residents.
+- There is one access / egress road in / out of the rear of the site, which is accessed via, Arm and Sword lane. - Restricted delivery times: between 9:30hrs to 16:00hrs - Salisbury Square is the heart of Hatfield Old Town which public contains, Hatfield train station, key bus routes and stops, and the Old Town shopping district and amenities.
+As such this plan avoids any construction traffic or deliveries to Broadway or via Hatfield Old town. - Nb, access along Arm and Sword lane also travels along the public realm.
+Subcontractors and suppliers will be notified within their order packs to ensure that caution is taken and that the speed limit is adhered to. - Deliveries and removal of equipment / materials will be planned to avoid disruption to residents. - There are no deviations or special controls in place that are in place on any of the local roads.
+As we are located close to the A414, A1, M25 & M1 most deliveries will get to site via major Roads. - Welwyn & Hatfield council, typically collect refuse on Wednesdays and recycling on Mondays. - Access provision is to be provided for the Fire Brigade service at all times.

-Banksmen will be posted at the site entrance to protect pedestrians or warn approaching traffic whilst marshalling wagons or delivery vehicles on/off the site.

-If at any time the number of Banksmen is considered inadequate the process will be reviewed and then number of banksmen increased, or the procedures adapted.

-There are no deviations or special controls in place that are in place on any of the local roads.
-As we are located close to the A414, A1, M25 & M1 most deliveries will get to site via major Roads.

-Welwyn & Hatfield council, typically collect refuse on Wednesdays and recycling on Mondays.

-Access provision is to be provided for the Fire Brigade service at all times.

-Emissions from engine idling will be minimised where possible where the site manager shall ask drivers of stationary vehicles to turn off engines.
-Heavy plant in intermittent use shall be shut down in intervening periods between work activities.
+Routing plan